EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 ## Tutorial

-This section contains an easy tutorial exaplaining how to use ***Genomic Viewer*** principal functionality through a practical example with real data.
+This section contains an easy tutorial explaining how to use ***Genomic Viewer*** principal functionality through a practical example with real data.

 In this tutorial you will learn how to:
 - Correctly set navigation and graphical parameters to visualize genomic tracks.
 - Generate a plot with diverse genomic data.